rust-lang/rfcs/text/0000-hex-literals.md

 - Built-in or procedural macro, e.g. `hex!("00 ff ee")`
 - `const fn` (?)
 - Do nothing and rely on existing tools.

+The most notable one is procedural macro based solution.
+It will allow to introduce similiar functionality without introducing the new syntax, but it will be less usefull, especially in the case of residing in the external crate.
+Thus considering small size and isolated nature of this feature, in my opinion, the `h"..."` syntax will be the most optimal solution.